Day trip to Haridwar

 In the evening, attend the grand AARTI of Goddess Ganga on the Ghat at Hari ki Pauri.

-After finishing off sightseeing of Haridwar, drive back to Delhi.
+In the evening, attend the grand AARTI of Goddess Ganga on the Ghat at Hari ki Pauri.
+After ganga Arti Darhan, drive back to Delhi.
 Upon arrival in Delhi, transferred to your hotel.